opensearch-project/documentation-website/_search-plugins/ltr/feature-engineering.md

 positions [1, 4].
 So the returned average is `3.91`, computed by `(5.33 + 2.5)/2`.

-Finally a special stat exists for just counting the number of search terms.
+Finally a special stat exists for only counting the number of search terms.
 That stat is `unique_terms_count`.

 ## Document-specific features